sudohappy/Playground/README.md

 **Setup**:

 1. Create a empty folder.
 (EX: Playground)
-   - Command git init<br>
+   - Command git init

-   - Command git remote add origin https://github.com/sudohappy/Playground.git<br>
+   - Command git remote add origin https://github.com/sudohappy/Playground.git

-   - Command git fetch origin main --> You should see the files on GitHub on your device<br>
+   - Command git fetch origin main --> You should see the files on GitHub on your device

 2. Make Personal Folders --> mkdir "your folder name using your first 2 initials"
-   - **Example:** Name John Doe therefore creating a folder JD<br>
+   - **Example:** Name John Doe therefore creating a folder JD

-   - Command git add "your folder name"<br>
+   - Command git add "your folder name"

    - **Example:** git add "JD"
       - Add preps the files for commiting
-      - using . add all changes you've done in the local machine<br>
+      - using . add all changes you've done in the local machine

    - Command git commit -m 'Adding new directory to repo'
-      - The option -m specify a commit message<br>
+      - The option -m specify a commit message

 3. Create a README.md in your personal folder --> git add "your folder name"/README.md and uploading it to the remote repo
    - **Example:** git add "JD/READ.md" <br>

    - Command git commit -m 'Adding new file to repo'
       - The option -m specify a commit message<br>

    - Command git push origin main
       - Push means upload
       - Origin means default name for the repo or something along those lines